nicolasdanelon/UnofficialDocs/source/extensibility/command_palette.rst

 Overview
 ========

-The *command palette* is an interactive list bound to :kbd:`Ctrl+Shift+P` whose purpose is to execute commands.
-The command palette is fed entries with commands files.
-Usually, commands that don't warrant creating a key binding of their own are good candidates for inclusion in a ``.sublime-commands`` file.
+The *command palette* bound to :kbd:`Ctrl+Shift+P` is an interactive list whose purpose is to execute commands.
+The command palette is fed by entries in commands files.
+Usually, commands that don't warrant creating a key binding of their own are good candidates for inclusion in these ``.sublime-commands`` files.

 File Format (Commands Files)